PacWest Bancorp's plan to sell $2.6 bln real estate loans calms investors

-May 23 (Reuters) - PacWest Bancorp's PACW.O shares climbed 13% in premarket trading on Tuesday, extending gains from the previous session after the bank's plan to sell $2.6 billion worth of its loan portfolio to build capital fueled optimism among investors.
+May 23 (Reuters) - PacWest Bancorp's PACW.O shares rose nearly 18%, extending gains from the previous session after the lender's plan to sell $2.6 billion worth of its loan portfolio to build capital fueled optimism among investors rattled by a recent deposit flight in regional banks.

+The stock was trading at $8.05 on Tuesday.
+If its gains another 5%, the bank's market value could breach the $1 billion mark for the first time in nearly three weeks.

 Earlier this month, the bank had said it was exploring strategic asset sales to sharpen focus on its core business segments as the regional banking sector grapples with its biggest crisis since 2008.